-Benson Viscometers Ltd is a British manufacturing company that specialises in the design, development and manufacture of high quality plasma viscometers and blood measuring equipment.
+Benson Viscometers Ltd is a British manufacturing company specialising in the design, development and manufacture of high quality plasma viscometers and blood measuring equipment.
 At Benson Viscometers we believe in engineering excellence, technical innovation and quality of service.

-We are proud that without any exception that every member of the Benson Viscometers team personally “cares” about our responsibility to give an accomplished service in every aspect of our operation.
+We are proud that without any exception every member of the Benson Viscometers team personally “cares” about our responsibility to give an accomplished service in every aspect of our operation.

 Established in 1999, our family-run company has established itself as the leader in the provision of Plasma Viscometers throughout the UK.
 The majority of the analysers have been installed in National Health Service (NHS) Pathology laboratories, but private laboratories located in Europe and the United Arab Emirates also use our equipment.

 Benson Viscometers is proud of its ability to design and develop new systems and is currently testing a new analyser which is not associated with viscosity to increase its market base.

 Benson Viscometers uses only UKAS verified calibration fluids which include CHECK, LOW & HIGH calibrators.
 We also supply specialist cleaning fluids that include enzyme, sterilizer and decontamination additives as well as wash additive for the viscometers.

-If you would like more information on what Benson Viscometer has available, please visit the BV1 or BV200 information page.
+If you would like more information about what Benson Viscometer has available, please visit the BV1 or BV200 information page.
 If you would like to know more about our range of calibration fluids and reagents please refer to our Viscometer Consumables page.

 Our plasma viscometer analysers have the ability to provide fast, effective and accurate results and are compliant with ISO 15189.

 Other tests used for diagnosing/monitoring inflammation can take an extra 24-48 hours before results become abnormal or revert to normal compared to Plasma Viscosity.

 Conditions that can be associated with a high plasma viscosity result (PV) include rheumatoid arthritis, myeloma, macroglobulinaemia, and cardiovascular disease.
 PV results divide into a range of bands that can be of aid to clinicians in interpreting the results.
 The normal range is standard for both genders and all ages above 3yrs.